-Launi Meili returns as the U.S. Air Force Academy’s head coach of the rifle program.
-Since 2007, Meili (pronounced LAW-nee MY-lee) has been coaching the Academy’s rifle teams.
+Launi Meili returns as head coach of the U.S. Air Force Academy’s rifle program.
+Meili (pronounced LAW-nee MY-lee) has been coaching the Academy’s rifle teams since 2007.
 Meili came to the Academy from Nebraska, where she coached for five years.

 As a shooting competitor, Meili shot for the U.S. Shooting team for 10 years.
 In that time, Meili participated in two Olympic Games, two Pan American games and a World Championship.
 During her career, she produced three world records, three Olympic records, a world team championship and the Olympic Gold medal in Barcelona in 1992, becoming the first American woman to ever win gold in smallbore.

 She also placed 11th in air rifle in Barcelona after finishing sixth in air rifle and seventh in three-position rifle at the 1988 Olympics in Seoul.
 She remains the only woman to compete in both events at two Olympics.
 Meili is also a seven-time national champion in three-position rifle, setting three world shooting records and numerous national records in her outstanding shooting career.